-ANNAROSAROSEMARIE: (gets ready, paces a bit, talks to herself) Okay, okay.
+ANNAROSAROSEMARIE: (gets ready, maybe even gets up and paces a bit, talking to herself) Okay, okay.
 Here we go.
 Showtime, baby.

-MISS JOHNSON checks her watch, sighs, shows signs of serious discomfort while ANNAROSAROSEMARIE is preparing, taking an inordinate amount of time getting down on the floor in a pose that can only be described as a crash position of one thrown from a plane.
+MISS JOHNSON checks the time, sighs, shows signs of serious discomfort while ANNAROSAROSEMARIE prepares, taking an inordinate amount of time getting into a seated pose that can only be described as a position of one still seat-belted to the chair after having just crashed in an airplane.

-There is silence for several seconds as ANNAROSAROSEMARIE, ever- so-carefully, assumes her final position.
+There is silence for several seconds as ANNAROSAROSEMARIE, ever-so-carefully, assumes her final position.
 MISS JOHNSON puts her head in her hands.

-ANNAROSAROSEMARIE: (jumps up, shrieks) Ahhhhhhhh!
+ANNAROSAROSEMARIE: (goes from dead silent and still to wide-eyed, open-mouthed, shrieks) Ahhhhhhhh!

 MISS JOHNSON is almost startled into falling out of her chair.
 ANNAROSAROSEMARIE goes quiet again.